codingforeveryone/READMEs/programmer-skills/start-to-develop-js.md

 in substitution of *php*, *java*, *ruby*, or others.

 ## Code Editors and IDEs
 In order to start coding, we will need a tool to write our code within.
-These should help us be more productive while writing code, avoid mistakes and highlight our code while exposing our syntax errors.
+This tool should help us be more productive when writing code; avoid mistakes; and make use of proper highlighting to expose any potential syntax errors.

 In this README I'm going to talk about two main kinds of code editors:
 - Online Code Editors